When I Fall in Love: Year-end charts

+Certifications

 Celine Dion and Clive Griffin version

 The cover version of "When I Fall in Love" by Canadian singer Celine Dion and British singer Clive Griffin was featured in the 1993 romantic comedy Sleepless in Seattle, starring Tom Hanks and Meg Ryan, and released as a single in July same year.
 The song was recorded expressly for the soundtrack and was originally intended as a duet between Dion and Stevie Wonder, but according to Dion when she heard the demo performed by Warren Wiebe she preferred that would be her duet with Wiebe.
 It was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal in 1994, and won a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).
 The award went to David Foster and Jeremy Lubbock.
 The song appears on both, the Sleepless in Seattle soundtrack (number one on the Billboard 200 and 4× Platinum RIAA certification for selling over 4 million copies in the US), and later on Dion's album The Colour of My Love, released in November 1993.
+The song was also included on the japanese edition of Dion's compilation The Collector's Series, Volume One, released in October 23, 2000, on the greatest hits Complete Best, released in February 27, 2008, on the 3CD north american edition of the greatest hits My Love: Essential Collection, renamed "The Essential 3.0", released in August 29, 2011, and on the compilation The Best of Celine Dion & David Foster, released in October 19, 2012.
 The accompanying music video was directed by Dominic Orlando in Hollywood, Los Angeles.